-Several things can be done that might make you have contractions and start your labor, but they'll only work if your body is ready.
+However, if you are over 40 weeks, several things can be done that might make you have contractions and start your labor, but they'll only work if your body is ready.
 If your body isn't prepared to go into labor, you can try as much as your heart desires, but you will only frustrate yourself.

 Use caution when trying any of these natural methods to begin your labor, particularly herbs and nipple stimulation.
 The uterus can become hyperstimulated, meaning that it'll get too little rest between contractions.
 This can cause the baby to receive less oxygen, resulting in fetal heart rate slowing.

 If you are having contractions but are not yet in labor, walking can help get things going.
 Walking allows your hips to sway side to side, which will help bring the baby into position to be born.
 Also, by standing upright, you're using gravity to move the baby down into the pelvis.
 Another plus: It usually feels good to walk when you are contracting.
-And of course, even if you don't go into full-blown labor, at least you're getting some exercise.
+And even if you don't go into full-blown labor, at least you're getting some exercise.

 For decades, women have been using castor oil to help induce labor.
-In fact, many old school physicians and midwives swear by it.
+In fact, many old-school physicians and midwives swear by it.
 It can provide good results if you are already in early labor.
 It is believed to work by causing spasms in the intestines, which surround the uterus toward the end of pregnancy.
 These spasms, in turn, cause the uterus to cramp, which might result in labor.
 You can take 1 to 4 ounces of castor oil mixed with 6 ounces of orange juice to cut its oiliness.
 You'll want to drink it quickly because of the unpleasant taste.
 Some practitioners suggest taking a single dose; others suggest repeated doses depending on your response.
 Keep in mind that castor oil usually will cause your bowels to empty within about three hours.
 With luck, soon after that, you will be in true labor.

 Your practitioner may offer to "strip your membranes" to help start your labor.
 This procedure usually feels like a vaginal examination, although it sometimes can be painful or cause cramping.
 The practitioner places her gloved finger through the cervix and sweeps the amniotic membranes free of their attachment to the lower part of the uterine cavity.
 This process is believed to release hormone-like substances called prostaglandins, which help to ready your body for labor.
 While some experts believe that stripping the membranes causes you to go into labor that day, the only research on this procedure was done by a group of midwives who stripped the membranes of a group of their patients at every visit to the office after 38 weeks gestation.
 Their findings showed that patients who had this procedure were less likely to go past their due dates.
 According to the study, the procedure didn't seem to pose any complications and didn't cause the patients' waters to break.